Decision Tree & Financial Modules

 Due to increasing threats and/or impacts from adverse environmental events such as flooding, coastal erosion, rising sea level and other natural events, many communities regardless of population size or location, have been considering the need to adapt-in-place or relocate, either in whole or in part.
 Threats or impacts to any given community may vary from all components being involved (i.e. roads, airstrip, school, wastewater system, cemetery, landfills, etc.), or just one or two infrastructure components.
 Communities will need to ask themselves many social and financial questions in regards to relocation.
 The intent of this project is to provide resources to those questions.

-This project starts with general community questions and will have branches for each community component beginning with solid waste and drinking water systems.
-Each branch will have questions and will provide answers including links to studies and potential funding sources specifically for that component.
+This project starts with general community questions and has branches for each community component of drinking water, wastewater, and solid waste.
+Each branch has questions and provides answers or resources to find answers including links to studies and potential funding sources specifically for that component.

 Each community facing the adapt-in-place or relocate decision is unique, and many struggle to find the answers to the questions—Where do we start this discussion?
 Where do we find information?
 How do we evaluate the impact to each of our community’s components?Community Questions & Resources